FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/README.md

 * Coding of this mod relied on [Climates of Ferngill](http://www.nexusmods.com/stardewvalley/mods/604) by Sakorona as a key example.
 * The #making-mods channel on the [Stardew Valley Discord](https://discordapp.com/invite/StardewValley) offered valuable guidance and feedback.
 * The "Governor's Message" channel's opening jingles are clipped from [News jingle](https://freesound.org/people/jobro/sounds/169214/) by [jobro](https://freesound.org/people/jobro/), used under [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/), and [jingle news](https://freesound.org/people/Jay_You/sounds/460424/) by [Stonefree](http://www.stonefree.de/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
-* The "Train Timetable" channel's opening and closing jingles are clipped from [acoustic guitar interlude](https://freesound.org/people/graham_makes/sounds/447527/) by [graham_makes](https://freesound.org/people/graham_makes/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 <details>
 <summary>(Spoiler for late-game 1.4 content)</summary>